Where and how to use Personalizer

 Use Personalizer in any situation where your application needs to select the correct action (content) to display - in order to make the experience better, achieve better business results, or improve productivity.

-Personalizer uses machine learning to select which action (content) to show the user.
+Personalizer uses reinforcement learning to select which action (content) to show the user.
 The selection can vary drastically depending on the quantity, quality, and distribution of data sent to the service.

 Example use cases for Personalizer

 - Intent clarification & disambiguation: help your users have a better experience when their intent is not clear by providing an option that is personalized.

 - Default suggestions for menus & options: have the bot suggest the most likely item in a personalized way as a first step, instead of presenting an impersonal menu or list of alternatives.

 - Bot traits & tone: for bots that can vary tone, verbosity, and writing style, consider varying these traits.